josedaniel/backup-genius/README.md

 - Use environment variables
 - Implement a secure password vault
 - Set appropriate file permissions (chmod 600) for configuration files

+### Backup Frequency
+- Use `-1` for frequency to force a backup to run every time
+- Use `0` for frequency to run backup only once (if no successful backup exists)
+- Use any positive number for minutes between backups

 ## 👥 Contributing
 Contributions are welcome.
 Please open an issue or pull request in this repository.